pandas-dev/pandas/doc/source/dsintro.rst

 ~~~~~~~

 Slicing works in a similar manner to a Panel. ``[]`` slices the first dimension.
-``.ix`` allows you to slice abitrarily and get back lower dimensional objects
+``.ix`` allows you to slice arbitrarily and get back lower dimensional objects

 .. ipython:: python